 There’s No Place Like Home

 Some landlords may choose to rent to you on a month-to-month basis.
 Even if you are renting month-to-month, the landlord must provide you with advance notice if she plans to raise your rent or ask you to move out.
-If you are in a lease, the landlord cannot raise your rent or ask you to move out until the end of your lease term, and must also provide advance notice.
+If you are in a lease, the landlord cannot raise your rent, change the terms of the lease agreement, or ask you to move out until the end of your lease term, and must also provide advance notice.
+However, if you are in a month-to-month tenancy, the landlord may change the lease agreement by notifying you of the change 15 days before the month’s end.

 A written lease can be helpful for both the landlord and the renter.
 Having the details in writing can provide a better understanding of your rights and obligations under the terms of the lease and protect against dishonesty and poor memory.
-While many landlords use a printed-form lease, keep in mind that you don’t necessarily have to use the form as printed.
+Keep in mind that you don’t necessarily have to use the lease form as printed.
 If your landlord agrees, you may modify the lease to suit your situation.

 - Physical damage, including cleaning expenses